jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 ### Inner loop RED/GREEN/REFACTOR: :red_circle::large_blue_circle::white_check_mark: Next unit tests

 What would you test next?
 Indexing in the search engine?
-Or, maybe would you write a test about a directory with more than a single file?
+Or maybe, would you write a test about a directory with more than a single file?

 It's up to you :wink:!

 Here are some tips that maight be useful:

 * Focus on the happy path.
-Don't worry about what may go wrong in corner cases.
+Don't worry about what could go wrong in corner cases.
 In the begining, just throw a runtime exception (`raise NotImplementedError()`).
 You will take care of it later if necessary
 * Start with primitives or simple types, like strings for path variables

 ### Outer loop RED: :dart: Done with Analyzer unit tests?